-⚡ Quick Answer Quality compatible (third-party) patient monitor accessories that carry FDA 510(k), CE, and ISO 13485 certifications are clinically safe, functionally equivalent to OEM originals, and typically cost 40–70% less.
-Using certified compatible accessories does not automatically void your monitor's warranty.
+⚡ Quick Answer: Quality compatible (third-party) patient monitor accessories that carry FDA 510(k), CE, and ISO 13485 certifications are clinically safe, functionally equivalent to OEM originals, and typically cost 40–70% less.
+Using certified compatible accessories does not void your monitor's warranty under US law (Magnuson-Moss Warranty Act).
 The key differentiator is not "OEM vs. compatible" — it's "certified vs. uncertified."
-A poorly made OEM knockoff without regulatory clearance is dangerous; a properly certified compatible accessory manufactured under the same ISO 13485 quality standards as the OEM is a legitimate, widely used alternative in hospitals worldwide.
+A properly certified compatible accessory manufactured under ISO 13485 quality systems is a legitimate, widely used alternative in hospitals worldwide.

 🔑 Key Takeaways

-Not all compatible manufacturers are equal.
-A 10-point due diligence checklist separates quality suppliers from uncertified risks.
+- Not all compatible manufacturers are equal.
+Our 10-point due diligence checklist separates quality suppliers from uncertified risks.

 If you manage patient monitor accessories for a hospital, clinic, or distributor, you've faced this question: should we buy from the original equipment manufacturer (OEM), or switch to a compatible alternative from a third-party manufacturer?
 It's a decision with real financial and clinical consequences.